BestReviews is reader-supported and may earn an affiliate commission. Details

 And they’re great for your child’s development, too.
 Depending on the pieces that are included, sandbox toys can encourage both open- or close-ended play.
 They can help improve hand-eye coordination, problem-solving skills, and even social skills.

 Indeed, sandbox toys are an inexpensive way to provide children with countless hours of entertainment.
-But before you buy, you’ll want to consider the best way to store them, whether portability is important, and what type of play your child is most interested in.
+However, before you buy, you’ll want to consider the best way to store them, whether portability is important, and what type of play your child is most interested in.

 Sandbox toys get spread far and wide before children are through with them.
 Some sets include only a bucket and a shovel while others come with two or three dozen toys of all shapes and sizes.
 While the sets with lots of pieces may be calling your name, keep in mind that you'll have to keep track of and store all those pieces.
 Try to strike a balance between the number of pieces and your sanity.